Austrian Economics Research Conference 2017

-For a hotel room at Auburn University Hotel phone 1-800-228-2876 or 334-821-8200 before March 10.
-Be sure to mention Austrian Economics Research Conference of the Mises Institute for the special rate of $122 plus tax (for single or double room).
+For a hotel room at Auburn University Hotel phone 334-821-8200 before February 17.
+Be sure to mention Austrian Economics Research Conference of the Mises Institute for the special rate of $129 plus tax (for single or double room).
 If Auburn University Hotel is full, we recommend Auburn GameDay Center around the corner from the Mises Institute, and be sure to mention you are with the Institute.
 If you are driving there are other hotels in the Auburn area that are not within walking distance of the Mises Institute.

 For Faculty and Presenters, the early discounted registration fee is $228.
-(After February 14 the registration fee is $285.)
-The early discounted registration fee for Member Observers is $316 per person ($395 after February 14).
+(After February 17 the registration fee is $285.)
+The early discounted registration fee for Member Observers not presenting a paper is $316 per person ($395 after February 17).
 Become a Member for $60 and register today at the Member price.
 (Call 800-636-4737 to check if your Membership is current.)
-Registration covers all sessions, three lunches, coffee breaks, and daily shuttles between AU Hotel and the Institute.
+Registration covers all sessions, two lunches, coffee breaks, and daily shuttles between AU Hotel and the Institute.
 Member Observers are requested to refrain from questions or comments during sessions, but discussion is welcome during meals and breaks.
 Registration fees cannot be disaggregated.

 There is a $25 processing fee for refunds of paid registrations.
 Contact Patricia Barnett with questions.